geins-io/sdk-api-mgmt-javascript/docs/OrderApi.md

 basicAuth.username = 'YOUR USERNAME';
 basicAuth.password = 'YOUR PASSWORD';

-let apiInstance = new GeinsManagementApiSdkJs.OrderApi();
+let apiInstance = new GeinsSdkApiMgmtJavascript.OrderApi();
-let id = 56; // Number | The orderId of the order to update let order = new GeinsManagementApiSdkJs.OrderModelsOrderUpdate(); // OrderModelsOrderUpdate | The order object containing the properties that should be updated. apiInstance.partialUpdateOfOrder(id, order, (error, data, response) => {
+let id = 56; // Number | The orderId of the order to update let order = new GeinsSdkApiMgmtJavascript.OrderModelsOrderUpdate(); // OrderModelsOrderUpdate | The order object containing the properties that should be updated. apiInstance.partialUpdateOfOrder(id, order, (error, data, response) => {
   if (error) {
     console.error(error);